RiptideNetworking/Riptide/Docs/manual/overview/get-started.md

 ### Handling the Message

 There are two ways to handle messages.
 The first is with "message handler" methods.
-These are just regular static methods with a <code>[<a href="xref:Riptide.MessageHandlerAttribute">MessageHandler</a>]</code> attribute attached.
+These are just regular static methods with a <code>[<xref:Riptide.MessageHandlerAttribute?text=MessageHandler>]</code> attribute attached.

 ```cs
 [MessageHandler(1)]